 College offices and departments hire temporary part-time employees for a semester or longer, or for shorter durations to help with special projects.
 The type of positions available varies greatly from maintenance help for special projects, to secretarial/clerical support in offices, to tutors.
-When needs arise, a department will review the materials for people who have indicated an interest.
-If you are interested in these positions, it is important for you to make your interest known to the people who work in those areas, providing them with your resume and a letter of interest.
-As positions become available, they will call people to discuss the possibilities further.
+When needs arise, these positions are posted on this website for a minimum of one week, sometimes longer depending on the position.
+Check back regularly to see if there are positions you are interested in.

 View all open Maricopa Community Colleges positions, including those at CGCC.

 If you do not see a current opening listed in your field, and you are interested in teaching part-time for CGCC, please review the faculty minimum requirements at the MCCCD employment website and then submit your application to the adjunct pool here: https://hr.maricopa.edu/jobs/how-to-apply/adjunct-teaching-part-time